Tourism in Ecuador

 The Ministry of Information and Tourism was created on August 10, 1992, at beginning of the government of Sixto Durán Ballén, who envisioned at tourism as a key activity for the economic and social development of peoples.
 Compared with the growth of the tourism sector in June 1994, was taken the decision to separate tourism of information, to be devoted exclusively to promote and strengthen this activity.

+Statistics

+In 2024 about 1.3 million foreign tourists visited the country (2018: 2.5 million).